SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/trend-micro-deep-security.md

 For complete details on configuring your Deep Security system for use with Sumo Logic, see the White Paper, [“Deep Security Integration with Sumo Logic”](http://www.trendmicro.com/aws/wp-content/uploads/2016/06/Deep-Security-Sumo-Logic-Integration-Guide-FV1.62.pdf).

-## Collect on-premises logs for the Trend Micro Deep Security App
+## Collect on-premises logs for the Trend Micro Deep Security app

-This section provides instructions for configuring on-prem log collection for the Trend Micro Deep Security App, as well as examples of relevant log and query samples.
+This section provides instructions for configuring on-prem log collection for the Trend Micro Deep Security app, as well as examples of relevant log and query samples.

 ### Configure Collector and Sources